gracelgilbert/watercolor-stylization/README.md

 </p>

 ### Add volumetric effect
 If time permits, I would like to add a volumetric rendering effect to create water mist coming from the waterfall and try to integrate this with the watercolor stylization.
-To do this, I would look at this paper for reference, along with [this](https://www.shadertoy.com/view/4sjfzw) shadertoy example, https://www.shadertoy.com/view/4sjfzw
+To do this, I would look at [this](Sources/thesis.pdf) paper for reference, along with [this](https://www.shadertoy.com/view/4sjfzw) shadertoy example.